uweschmitt/emzed/website/tour.rst

 contains integers.

-To combine both tables we use an SQL-like ``LEFTJOIN`` to match rows with the same molecular formula:
+To combine both tables we use an SQL-like ``LEFT JOIN`` to match rows with the same molecular formula: